Global Food Security Project

 By engaging and collaborating with thought leaders in Washington, DC and beyond, the project aims to increase the level of dialogue surrounding challenges to food security and to help develop both the policy solutions and political will to address them.
 Analyzing President Obama’s legacy in food security and creating a roadmap for the next administration are important aspects of the project’s goal to strengthen and sustain U.S. leadership in food security and agricultural development.

 CSIS has been leading research and discussion on global food security since the 2008 food price shock, which triggered widespread civil unrest.
 In response to the food crisis, CSIS created a task force on global food security and released its first major report to address the worsening food volatility and to call on stronger U.S. leadership.
 Past work has emphasized the importance of achieving long-term global food security by investing in agricultural research and development, engaging the private sector, and creating favorable trade and investment climates.
-The project has evolved to focus on how best to build a sustainable, long-term global food security strategy in the context of a changing climate and widespread malnutrition, while building on the foundation of previous efforts.
+The project has evolved to also focus on the nexus between food security and national security, the role of technology to increase production, the importance of integrating nutrition, and how enabling environments foster economic growth.

 Please subscribe to the Global Food Security Project mailing list to receive updates on our events and publications.
 Click Connect, and choose Subscribe by Topic.
 Fill in your contact information and select Food and Agriculture underneath International Development.
 You can always contact us at FoodSecurity@csis.org with any questions or comments you may have.